 Through our Continental Program, IFS offers educators our assistance and experience in developing a quality field studies program at a low cost, which otherwise the educator may not have the means to accomplish.
 Arrangements can be made to visit sites in North and Central America, with programs lasting from several days to several weeks.
 All necessary resources, administrative assistance, financial coordination, field training assistance, and transportation can be provided.
 The Continental Program is customized to each group's needs.
 Contact the office with your trip interests and let us plan the experience for you!

-We recently traveled to Iceland with Brooklyn College for a geology-based field study experience!
+We recently traveled to Iceland for a geology-based field study experience!
 Their trip emphasized geological inquiries throughout Iceland, but was also filled with incredible sights, volcanoes, waterfalls, hot springs and mountainous views.
 Iceland is an ideal location for geological studies!

 This group of ten students, one chaperone and one IFS guide took advantage of the flexibility of a small group, driving from site to site, and sharing meals and memorable moments in their AirBnB each night.
 This 5-day, 5-night trip was packed with sites, including Thingvellier National Park, Haukadalur Valley, Eldfell Volcano, and Elephant Rock.
 Between hikes and impromptu stops for incredible geosites, this jam-packed trip was a great introduction to some of Iceland's best features.

-The Miami Valley School took a 10-day trip to Florida to explore wetland ecology across the Southeast.
+We took a 10-day trip to Florida with a group of high schoolers to explore wetland ecology across the Southeast.
 This group chose a range of campsites and immersed themselves in hikes in the world's largest strand swamp, Big Cypress Bend Boardwalk, state parks, and educational trips.

 This group of fifteen students, with two chaperones and two IFS guides, toured Florida Gulf Coast University and the ECHO Global Farm to gain a deeper understanding of the role of wetland ecosystems in Florida.
 They even saw manatees at the Crystal River Area!
 With time to explore, these students were able to surround themselves in the environment they were studying.